How Sweden is governed

 Why do you think the Freedom of the Press Act and the Fundamental Law on Freedom of Expression are so important that they are part of Sweden's constitution?

 Sweden is a monarchy and has a king

-Sweden is a monarchy and has been one for several centuries.
-This means that there is a queen or a king who is the country's head of state.
-Sweden currently has a king as head of state.
-His name is Carl XVI Gustaf, and he has been Sweden's king for almost 50 years.
+Sweden is a monarchy, and has been for several centuries.
+That means the country has a queen or a king who is the head of state.
+Currently Sweden has a king as head of state, Carl XVI Gustaf.
+He has been king for more than 50 years.